CVHub520/X-AnyLabeling/examples/optical_character_recognition/text_recognition/README.md

 - Click to run the annotation process.

 > [!TIP]
-> Starting from v3.2.3+, we support partial re-recognition functionality.
-When detection results are inaccurate, you can manually draw text boxes and use only the recognition part of the OCR pipeline.
-Simply draw your text regions first (rectangle, rotation or quadrilateral shapes are supported), select the shapes you want to re-recognize, then ensure the "Skip Det (On)" button is activated before running inference, otherwise, it will override your existing shapes.
+> Partial re-recognition uses existing rectangles, rotations, or quadrilaterals as text regions.
+Select the shapes, enable `Skip Det (On)`, and run inference.
+If detection is not skipped, the new detection results may replace the existing shapes.

 > [!NOTE]
-> In batch processing mode, when "Skip Det (On)" is enabled, the system will automatically load existing annotations from JSON files and use them as detection boxes for recognition.
-This allows you to efficiently rerun text recognition on all images without manually selecting shapes for each image.
+> In batch mode, `Skip Det (On)` loads existing JSON annotations as text regions, so recognition can be rerun without selecting shapes in every image.

 When annotating PPOCR data, the `label` field values can be ignored; instead, you should focus on the `description` field.
 - To hide the text labels, you can use the shortcut `Ctrl+L`.
 - To modify the `description` field, you can use `Ctrl+E` to open the label manager and make corrections in the section of the pop-up dialog.

 > [!TIP]
-> Starting from X-AnyLabeling v3.2.4+, you can use **Loop Select Shapes** (Ctrl+Shift+C) to sequentially select each text region on the canvas for efficient text recognition annotation.
-This allows you to quickly cycle through all detected text boxes and edit their recognition results without manually clicking each one.
-You can also directly click the `Select/Unselect` button in the middle right layout of the screen to select/deselect all shapes.
+> Press `Ctrl+Shift+C` to select text regions sequentially.
+You can also use `Select/Unselect` in the right panel to select or clear all shapes.

 ## Export